 Social Purpose Corporation / Benefit Corporations

 A Social Purpose Corporation or Benefit Corporation (“B-Corp”) are for companies that (a) have a social mission and (b) like to file extra paperwork.
 If you’re business has a social mission, being a B-Corp can signal to customers, employees and investors that you are serious about creating positive social change.
-Etsy, Warby Parker, and Patagonia are all B-Corps.
+Warby Parker and Patagonia are B-Corps.
+Etsy used to be a B Corp, but changed status in 2017

 For most startups, forming a B-Corp is not worth the extra paperwork and expense.